When you’re in the field, there are few tools as handy as Leatherman knives.

 My Recommendation For The Best Leatherman Multitool.

-- OUR : We’re proud to stand behind every product...
+- Our guarantee: We’re proud to stand behind every...

 You won’t find a more versatile, portable, and convenient tool like the Leatherman knife.
 The only problem is the sharpening.